Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

-Following Black Friday, Cyber Monday is once again proving to be a great day to get a deal on a tablet, laptop, desktop or monitor.
-Some retailers are continuing their incredible Black Friday discounts -- including B&H, which is offering up to $550 off of some Apple laptop, as detailed below, until tonight (Nov.
-26) at 11:59 p.m.
-ET.
+Black Friday and Cyber Monday are behind us, but it's still a great time to get a deal on a tablet, laptop, desktop or monitor.
+Some retailers are continuing their incredible Black Friday sales -- including B&H, which is still offering the brand-new MacBook Air for $1,099 and serious, serious discounts on other Apple laptops (although not as good as it was on Cyber Monday).

 We're also seeing how increased competition in the tablet market is driving down prices this year.
 At the high end, the rash of newly announced tablets in October from Apple, Google and Microsoft have already yielded one dynamite deal: a brand-new Microsoft Surface Pro bundled with a Type Cover keyboard for $800 at Best Buy.
 (The Black Friday version of this bundle, which also included the Pen, is now gone.)